-Astrophysics uses it as a means to quantify the width of a Spectral Line, e.g., in formulae that relate the width to other quantities.
-It is also used for some other functions graph such a shape such as Passband specifications.
+The Gaussian function with its bell curve is a function with such a hump.
+Astrophysics uses the measure as a means to quantify the width of a spectral line, e.g., in formulae that relate the width to other quantities.
+It is also used to specify passband specifications, sensitivity functions and other similar functions.